 John is using the term hour figuratively to refer a specific time.
 The expression the last hour refers specifically to the time at the end of earthly history just before Jesus returns.
-Alternate translation: "Jesus will return soon ...
-Jesus will return soon" (See: Idiom)
+Alternate translation: "Jesus will return soon" (See: Idiom)